Universal Natural History and Theory of the Heavens: Contents

 Kant proposes the nebular hypothesis, in which solar systems are the result of nebulae (interstellar clouds of dust) coalescing into accretion disks and then forming suns and their planets.
 He also discusses comets, and postulates that the Milky Way is only one of many galaxies.

 In a speculative proposal, Kant argues that the Earth could have once had a ring around it like the rings of Saturn.
 He correctly theorizes that the latter are made up of individual particles, likely made of ice.
 He cites the hypothetical ring as a possible explanation for "the water upon the firmament" described in the Genesis creation narrative as well as a source of water for its flood narrative.

 Kant's book ends with an almost mystical expression of appreciation for nature: "In the universal silence of nature and in the calm of the senses the immortal spirit's hidden faculty of knowledge speaks an ineffable language and gives [us] undeveloped concepts, which are indeed felt, but do not let themselves be described."

 Translations

 The first English translation of the work was done by the Scottish theologian William Hastie, in 1900.
 Other English translations include those by Stanley Jaki and Ian Johnston.

 Criticism

-In his introduction to the English translation of Kant's book, Stanley Jaki criticises Kant for being a poor mathematician and downplays the relevance of his contribution to science.
+In his introduction to the English translation of Kant's book, Stanley Jaki criticises Kant for being a poor mathematician and de-emphasizes the relevance of his contribution to science.
 However, Stephen Palmquist argued that Jaki's criticisms are biased and "[a]ll he has shown ... is that the Allgemeine Naturgeschichte does not meet the rigorous standards of the twentieth-century historian of science."